 Students will learn methods and rules pertinent to officiating in athletics including basketball, volleyball, baseball, and football.
 In addition to the procedures and rules, students will learn methods to respond to applicable adverse and volatile situations.
 Career opportunities and methods for certification will be covered.

 PE 235.
-Coaching Techniques in Strength Training and Conditioning, 3 hours, Offered periodically learn appropriate foundational methods for rehabilitative practices.
+Coaching Techniques in Strength Training and Conditioning, 3 hours, Offered periodically

 Course will assist with the necessary skills and knowledge to establish and coach a weight training program at the secondary school level.